 This Congress is an interdisciplinary forum aiming to foster a dialogue between practitioners, policymakers and researchers on how mentoring in its various forms can contribute to social inclusion by bridging the existing gaps between these key actors.

 Below, the thematic areas of the congress are described for those interested in submitting a symposium, session or a paper proposal.
 As you will see, these areas are broad enough to encompass various topics of interest in the field of mentoring.
-Please, send your proposals before Sept.
-30th 2019 here: fill the form.
+Please, send your proposals until 28 October 2019 here: fill in the form.

 And highlight how your work is related to one of the following areas: